Monish-KS/tenant-nexus/README.md

 **Port Already in Use:**
 - Change `PORT` in `.env` to a different port
 - Or stop the process using port 3000

+## Architecture & Design Considerations

+I think this architecture works well for what we're building here.
+Using a single database with dynamic collections keeps things simple - you just need one connection string and it's easy to replicate.
+The Express.js setup is clean and modular, so adding new features or scaling horizontally later shouldn't be too painful.
+The main trade-off is that we don't have the same level of isolation you'd get with separate databases per tenant, but honestly for most use cases this is totally fine.
+You do need to be careful with collection naming and handle migrations properly when orgs get renamed.
+If this were going into production with thousands of tenants, I'd probably add Redis for caching, maybe some database sharding, rate limiting per org, and a message queue for those collection migrations.
+But for this assignment, the current setup hits a nice sweet spot between keeping it simple and having everything work properly.

 ## License